abigailnacional/GlassDeSo/README.md

 Code for the GlassDeSo project for MLH's Power Up hackathon.

 ### Acknowledgements
-Identity login and basic setup for the Flask app comes from [Bitclout Python Login/Identity Example](https://github.com/neonstoic/BitcloutPythonIdentityExample).
+Identity login code and basic setup for the Flask app come from [Bitclout Python Login/Identity Example](https://github.com/neonstoic/BitcloutPythonIdentityExample).

-Several API calls are from/based off of [DeSoApiLesson1](https://replit.com/@kennyjacobson/DeSoApiLesson1) and [DeSoApiLesson2](https://replit.com/@kennyjacobson/DeSoApiLesson2).
+Several API calls are based off of [DeSoApiLesson1](https://replit.com/@kennyjacobson/DeSoApiLesson1) and [DeSoApiLesson2](https://replit.com/@kennyjacobson/DeSoApiLesson2).

 Code makes use of the [Python SDK for DeSo](https://github.com/AdityaChaudhary0005/DeSo.py).